gpeiris/Box-Plots/README.md

 The clinically accepted prostate plans are done to 70Gy while the leaf width plans have a max dose of 60Gy.
 To make sure any comparisons are valid, PTV and CTV values are compared as a percetage of dose, while organs at risk are compared by asolute dose in volume.

 ## How It Works
+### Dashboard
+The dashboard in the PTV Dashboard directory is an interactive visualisation tool to investigate the plots below.
+To run this code, you will need to ensure all relevant packages are installed, listed in requirements.txt.
+The dashboard will run on a local development server accessible via any internet browser.

+For more detailed control, use the code provided below.

 ### Site Box Plots (qualityIndicatorBoxPlots.py)
 This code returns all box and whisker plots of the patient data for a given anatomical site.
 The box and whisker plot will show the qi's of all three MLC leaf widths.